JulGvoz/twisted-fates/README.md

 - Zenith does not care about character type, only on alignment.
 - If a character states that someone dies tonight, players protected by Zenith cannot die from that character.
 - If a character states that someone dies tonight and all viable characters are protected by Zenith, nobody can die (this situation doesn't arrive in practice, as there are always at least 2 players not protected).
+- Zenith may any number of players: 0 players (choosing not to act), 1 player (can pick themselves or someone else), 2 players or more players (can include or exclude themselves).
-- Zenith may choose not to act.
+- Zenith can choose dead players.

 ### Examples
 Zenith chooses themselves.
 [Cutthroat](#Cutthroat) targets them, but Zenith does not die.